-Its most prominent characteristics include pear, vanilla and blackcurrant; a joyful combination that provides a silky feel and a vegetal finish.
-Very smooth and known for its rich aroma, this is a bottle that pairs best with a few drops of filtered water to really bring out all of its flavour.
-Sweet and burn free, it’s also a great introductory bottle for beginners.
+Its most prominent characteristics include pear, vanilla, and blackcurrant, a joyful combination that provides a silky feel and a vegetal finish.
+Very smooth and known for its rich aroma, this is a bottle that pairs best with a few drops of filtered water to really bring out all of its flavor.
+Sweet and burn-free, it’s also a great introductory bottle for beginners.

 Bushmills Original: Best budget Irish whiskey

 Bushmills is a household name in the world of Irish whiskey, which means you can’t go wrong with any of its offerings.
 Drinking on a budget?
 Bushmills Original is our top choice for a bottle that’s deceivingly affordable.

 Aged for five years, this impressive whiskey combines blossom, sweet vanilla, and citrus notes into a blend that tastes far more expensive than its price tag reveals.
 A cardamom and ginger final touch adds to its never-ending appeal, with an easy-to-drink finish that goes down well every time.
 Clean tasting and simplistic, a dram of Bushmills is never a bad idea.

 Glendalough 25 Year single Malt Oak Finish: Most expensive Irish whiskey